-- 4 Prep, drape and anesthetize the skin puncture site in standard fashion. - Open the inner pouch and remove the introducer sheath and both dilators using sterile technique.
-6. - Nick the skin with a #11 blade and perform venipuncture with an 18 gauge entry needle.
-Insert the 0.035" straight guidewire and gently advance it into the distal vena cava or iliac vein
+- 4. Prep, drape, and anesthetize the skin puncture site in standard fashion - 5.
+Open the inner pouch and remove the introducer sheath and both dilators using sterile technique. - Nick the skin with a #11 blade and perform venipuncture with an 18 gauge entry needle.
+6.

-CAUTION: If resistance is encountered during the insertion procedure, withdraw the guidewire ck vein patency fluoroscopically with a small injection of contrast medium.
-If a large thrombus interested, remove the venipuncture needle and try the vein on the opposite side.
-A small thrombe bypassed by the guidewire and introducer.
+Insert the 0.035" straight guidewire and gently advance it into the inferior vent ventue advance.
+Insert the 0.035" straight guidewire and gently advance it into the inferior vena cava.
+PRECAUTION: If resistance is encountered during the insertion procedure, withdraw the guidewire and check vein patency fluoroscopically with a small injection of contrast medium.
+If a large thrombus is present, remove the venipuncture needle and try the vein on the opposite side.
+A small thrombus may be bypassed by the guidewire and introducer.
+8

-- Remove the 18 gauge entry needle over the straight guidewire - Flush the dilator and the introducer with saline.
+- Remove the 18 gauge entry needle over the straight guidewire.
+Flush the dilator and the introducer with saline.
 Insert the dilator through the introducer sheath ensuring that the hubs connect properly.
-Advance the 8.4 French introducer sheath together with its tapered dilator over the 0.035" guidewire and into the distal vena cava or the iliac vein.
-9. - 10.
-Remove the guidewire and perform a standard inferior venacavogram in both the AP and late (typically 30mL of contrast medium at 15mL/s) through the dilator.
-Check for caval thrombi, preins, and congenital anomalies.
+Advance the 8.4 French introducer sheath together with its tapered dilator over th 0.035" guidewire and into the inferior vena cava.
+9. - Remove the guidewire and perform a standard inferior venacavogram in both the AP and lateral 30mL of contrast medium at 15mL/s) through the dilator.
+Check for caval thrombi, position of rer congenital anomalies. ral view, (typically renal veins, and

-PRECAUTION: It is very important to maintain introducer patentcy with a saline flush to prevent occlusion of the introducer which may interfere with delivery device advancement.

-WARNING: When injecting contrast medium through the dilator, do not exceed the maximum pressure rating of 800 psi.
+PRECAUTION: It is very important to maintain introducer patency with a saline flush to prevent occlusion of the introducer which may interfere with the delivery device advancement.
+WARNING: When injecting contrast medium through the dilator, do not exceed the maximum pre rating of 800 psi.

-11. Select the optimum location for filter placement and measure the IVC diameter, (for example 1cm belowest renal).
+- 11. Select the optimum location (For example 1cm below the lowest renal) for filter placement and measure the IVC diameter.
 IVC diameter may be measured using dilator radiopaque marker bands.
-Marker bands at a distance of 28mm (outer-to-outer), which references the maximum indicated IVC diameter (Figure 2)
+Marker bands are spaced at a distance of 28mm (outer-to-outer), which references the maximum indicated IVC diameter (Figure 2). - Reintroduce the guidewire and advance the introducer sheath with dilator to the selected optimum location under flouroscopic guidance.

 WARNING: If the vena cava diameter is greater than 28mm, do not deploy the DENALI® Filter.
-WARNING: If large thrombus is present at the initial delivery site, do not attempt to deliver the filt Migration of the clot and/or filter may occur.
+WARNING: If large thrombus is present at the initial delivery site, do not attempt to deliver the filter.
+Migration of the clot and/or filter may occur.
 Select an alternate site to deliver the filter.
-A small t could be bypassed by the guidewire and introducer sheath.
+A small thrombus could be bypassed by the guidewire and introducer sheath.